-- A. Any absence from school for the majority of hours or periods in an average school day is unexcused unless it meets one of the criteria above for an excused absence. - B.-As a means of instilling values of responsibility and personal accountability, a student whose absence is not excused will experience the consequences of his/her absence.
+A. Any absence from school is unexcused unless it meets one of the criteria above for an excused absence.

+B. As a means of instilling values of responsibility and personal accountability, a student whose absence is not excused will experience the consequences of his/her absence.
 A student's grade may be affected if a graded activity or assignment occurs during the period of time when the student is absent.